jingye-xu/jy-personal-notes/fstab.md

     ```
     UUID=4706-0137  /media/sda1     ntfs    defaults,nofail  0 0
     ```
-2. use the following command to check if the fatab file correctly modified:
+2. Use the following command to check if the fatab file correctly modified:
     ```

     ```